The Best Places To Buy Websites

 I'd much rather buy websites when they're earning below $1,000 a month, and showing some upward mobility, than investing in a site that's already earning over $1,000.
 The multiple adds up pretty aggressively once a site is earning in the 4-figure range.

 In terms of finding deals, if MotionInvest continues to source these types of lower-priced sites, I would rank it below Flippa but above Empire Flippers and FE International, in terms of 'deal' availability.

 Though, it's important to remember: a site that's selling for 6 figures could still be a good deal.
 It just depends on your ability to extract and multiple value from it, relative to the purchase price.

-If you're especially price sensitive, i.e. you're not equipped to spend deep into and above five figures, Flippa and MotionInvest are your best buying options.
+If you're especially price sensitive, i.e. you're not equipped to spend deep into and above five figures on websites, Flippa and MotionInvest are your best buying options.
 FE International and Empire Flippers rarely have listings below 6 figures.